bacpop/PopPUNK/docs/qc.rst

 Each isolate may have a proportion of distances that are exactly zero as set by ``--max-zero-dist``.

+Genome data from multiple sources could contain misannotated genomes or contamination from closely related species.
+PopPUNK provides an automated maximum distance inclusion option to remove the genomes that are likely to be outliers.
+To use ``--auto-max-dists``, you would need to specify which distance to do automation (core, accessory or both).

+To determine maximum allowed distances, core and accessory distances are each ordered and scanned from the 75th percentile onwards.
+The list of distances is checked in steps of ``r`` distances (default ``r = 50``) for outlier behaviour.
+If a distance is more than 1 + ``x`` (default ``x = 0.2``) times greater than the distance 1 percent before it, it will be classified as an outlier.
+The maximum allowed distance will be selected as the one before the smallest outlier.

 QC of the network (assign only)
 -------------------------------